Bira/octopus-carnival/_posts/2018-06-20-modern-delver-loadouts.md

 and no less important for modern PCs venturing into such worlds.
 In fact, the less combat your game features, the more important this gear becomes.
-Even if the game is a pure dungeon crawl, that closed portal might not open directly into the dungeon after all.
-Even if it does you might have a hard time coming back home and might have to stay on the other side for a while.
-And who knows, maybe your game actually _is_ about a wholesome and memorable sightseeing trip.
+Even if the game is a pure dungeon crawl, that closed portal might not open directly into the dungeon.
+And even if it does you might have a hard time coming back home and might have to stay on the other side for a while.
+And who knows, maybe your game actually _is_ about a wholesome and memorable sightseeing trip, making the journey the whole point.

-Modern camping gear is often much lighter and better at its job than the TL 3 equivalents, so it can give you as much of a comparative edge to traveling and survival as a brace of guns would give for combat.
+Modern camping gear is often much lighter and better at its job than the TL 3 equivalents, and can give you as much of a comparative edge to traveling and survival as a brace of guns would give for combat.
 The loadouts described below are supposed to be modern versions of the Minimal, Deluxe, and Group kits described in GURPS Dungeon Fantasy 13: Loadouts.
 They assume an incursion into